-There are 5 performance criteria that really matter in choosing road bike pedals and another 4 design aspects that matter much less or at all.
+There are 5 performance criteria that really matter in choosing the best road bike pedals and another 4 design aspects that matter much less or at all.
 Durability and maintenance are the key quality criteria for pedals.
 And cost always matters but changes more with design specs than pedal performance.

 Clip-In – Each pedal system’s approach to clipping in is somewhat different but all of them take only a few rides to get used to.
-Once you do, they all become second nature and the only thing that differentiates them is personal preference.
+Once you do, they all become second nature and the only thing that differentiates them is a personal preference.

-- You‘ll see some reviewers state certain pedals “perform” better than others because they clip-in “easier”.
+- You‘ll see some reviewers state that certain pedals “perform” better than others because they clip-in “easier”.
 Hogwash.
 It’s a personal preference rather than a performance difference.

 Release – As with clipping in, each pedal system releases somewhat differently when you twist your heel out.
 But, all work effectively.